Adhesive Converting Blog

 Interference over radio frequencies is the most common type in the electromagnetic spectrum.
 Energy radiated by circuits, power lines, lightning, lamps, and even motors and engines causes this interference.

-In each of these cases, the devices you're attempting to use might receive several different transmitted frequencies, mix them up, then cast them out over a broad spectrum.
+In each of these cases, the devices you're attempting to use might receive several different transmitted frequencies, mix them up, and then cast them out over a broad spectrum.

 You’ve probably noticed EMI at home when your devices don’t do what you want.
-However, the same problems in a commercial environment can cause ruined hardware, lost data, and wasted productivity.
+However, the same problems in a commercial environment can cause ruined hardware, lost data, and wasted productivity

 Large equipment that puts out a big signal, or has a considerable volume, can cause interference.
 Big, moving equipment like elevators, heavy machinery, HVAC equipment, and even vehicle traffic will cause interference.
 The same goes for basic communications devices as well as general radio signals.